Our strong ethical culture and world-class business practices.

 Financial Reporting and Accountability

 NGC has published its annual accounts each year since 1992 and done so in a timely fashion.
 It distributes these to its shareholder and other stakeholders.
 It has gone even further than many publicly listed companies in 2001 by having its latest Annual Reports available on its website.
-The company also intends to publish its annual financial statements in at least one of the daily newspapers.

 Given its position as a State Enterprise, NGC is particularly rigorous with regard to political contributions.
 Its practiced guideline allows employees to contribute personal time and money to the political party of their choice, but it is the Company’s principle not to make any political contributions, directly or indirectly, in support of any party or candidate in any government election.
 For this purpose, the purchase of tickets for dinners, advertising in political programme booklets, use of the Company’s duplication facilities, compensated employee activity, employee contributions reimbursed through expense accounts and similar donations in kind are considered political contributions.